Description

 Change Status Code

-When custom status code, headers, or cookies are needed, you should use the Workerman\Protocols\Http\Response response class.
-For example, in the following example, a status code of 404 is returned when accessing the path /404, with the body content <h1>Sorry, the file does not exist</h1>.
+When you need to customize the status code, headers, and cookies, you need to use the Workerman\Protocols\Http\Response response class.
+For example, the following example returns a 404 status code when accessing the path /404, with the body content <h1>Sorry, file does not exist</h1>.

 Example